-When you are injured because of someone else’s negligence, you may be entitled to seek compensation.
+You may be entitled to seek compensation when you are injured because of someone else’s negligence.
 However, New York’s statute of limitations for a Lyft accident allows a three-year window.
 That means that if you file a lawsuit against the at-fault party, you must do so within three years of the date of the collision, or you risk being barred from recovering compensation in court.

 You should contact an attorney as soon as possible after a Lyft accident because insurance companies have different requirements for filing claims.
 So, while you have three years in New York to file a personal injury lawsuit, you may be required to file an insurance claim much sooner.

 If you have been involved in a Lyft accident, don’t let an insurance company treat you unfairly, and try to minimize the severity of your injuries.
 Working with one of our New York car accident lawyers will help you maximize your compensation.
 The legal team at Harris Keenan & Goldfarb is ready to fight for your best interests – and we have a reputation for winning.